-Police Laud Actions of Man Who Killed Indiana Mall Attacker - NewsBreak
+Police laud actions of man who killed Indiana mall attacker - NewsBreak

 Authorities said Sunday that four of the victims were female and one was male, but they corrected that Monday to two males and three females.

 Ison said Sapirman entered the mall and walked into a bathroom, where he spent about an hour before he emerged and opened fire.
 He said investigators believe Sapirman spent that time preparing and possibly assembling a disassembled rifle that he had brought in his backpack.
-He ended up firing 24 rounds within two minutes.
+He ended up firing 24 rounds within 15 seconds.

-Ison said Sapirman used an AR-15-style rifle during the shooting and that investigators found another one and magazines with more than 100 rounds of ammunition in the bathroom.
-They also found a handgun on Sapirman.

 Although police don't know a motive for the attack, Sapirman’s relatives told investigators that he recently received notice that he was being evicted from his apartment, though Ison said authorities were still trying to confirm that.
 Relatives also said Sapirman resigned from a warehouse job in May, he said.

-Note: This story was first published on July 18, 2022.
-It was updated on July 19, 2022 to correct the time it took for the gunman to fire 24 rounds.